Trump Demands Review Of Russia Investigation Surveillance Tactics

 I hereby demand, and will do so officially tomorrow, that the Department of Justice look into whether or not the FBI/DOJ infiltrated or surveilled the Trump Campaign for Political Purposes - and if any such demands or requests were made by people within the Obama Administration!— Donald J. Trump (@realDonaldTrump) May 20, 2018

 The White House did not immediately provide guidance on what exactly Trump meant in terms of actions to be taken on Monday.
-The Department of Justice responded by integrating the request into an investigation that already is underway within the department, but it's unclear whether that would satisfy the president.
+The Department of Justice responded by integrating the president's request into an investigation that's already underway within the department, but it's unclear whether that will satisfy the president.

 The Justice Department's inspector general, Michael Horowitz, is investigating the surveillance practices by the FBI and DOJ related to the Russia investigation.
 That probe began after Republican lawmakers alleged that former Trump campaign adviser Carter Page was improperly targeted for surveillance in the early days of the Russia investigation.